PeteJames21/sunday-nights/src/poems/hearts.md

 Healing wasn’t straight,
 but it took me higher
 to places I never saw.
-But it hit me like a raw,
+But it hit me like a roar,
-drove me away from where I was, for I am afraid of the worst
+drove me away from where I was, for I am afraid of the worst—
 But the worst is now nursed.